Two dead as rockets hit Turkish town near Syrian border

 A young child and another person were killed last month when rocket fire hit the Turkish town from across the Syrian border.

-The rockets on Friday landed near the town center, local Dogan News Agency said.
+The rockets on Friday landed near the town centre, local Dogan News Agency said.
 Sources said the military retaliated with shelling.

 (Reporting by Seyhmus Cakan and Hamdi Istanbullu; Writing by David Dolan and Dasha Afanasieva; editing by Ed Osmond)